Last updated 9 May 2021

 If you happen to be staying in the city as we were, it’s a pleasant stroll to the cinema, but if driving or catching a cab or wheelchair access is required, try the car park on the lower level near the cinema’s front entrance.

-We’d heard about the resident possums who often scamper across the ground at night time.
+I’d read online about the resident possums who often scamper across the ground at night time.
 We saw no possums, but this could be the result of our high octane movie – Mad Max Fury Road.
-The intensity of the non-stop action probably drove the little critters away!
+The non-stop adrenaline-packed action (at high volume) probably kept the little critters away!

 Tip for visitors: either BYO pillow or cushion as the metal bars on the deckchairs get a little uncomfortable.
 The cinema provides cushions but our faux pas – due to the lateness of our arrival and lights dimmed, we walked straight past the pile of cushions for patrons.
 This is an experience I recommend and remember, it’s best to book ahead and check the movie selection – they differ each night.